aurelio-amerio/techytok/_posts/2019-11-01-introduction.md

 # Juno IDE

-Sometimes, especially when your code starts to become pretty lengthy, it is useful to organise it in scripts, i.e. files ending with the ".jl" extension.
+Sometimes, especially when your code starts to become pretty lengthy, it is useful to organise it in scripts, i.e. files ending with the `.jl` extension.
 The Juno IDE lets you edit such files and run them directly line by line from the editor.

 To run a line of code, simply click on the line and press `Ctrl+Enter`.